shabiel/vista-book/manuscript/intro_to_mumps1.md

 MUMPS is the programming language behind Meditech, VISTA, RPMS (a cousin of VISTA), and notably, the most successful EMR in the world, Epic.
 Cerner, the other big EMR system used in the United States, does not use MUMPS.

+MUMPS found favor in banking, and is the technology in FIS's Profile and ACT's Quasar.
+As far as I know, Quasar is not used anymore.

 MUMPS is often abbreviated as M.